ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 I wrote a reply on Reddit,
 but I thought I’d take the time to elaborate a bit more in the form of a blog post.
-The point be summarised succinctly by quoting [Bjarne Stroustrup][bjarne-quote]:
+The point can be summarised succinctly by quoting [Bjarne Stroustrup][bjarne-quote]:

 > Garbage collection is neither necessary nor sufficient.